paesdan/runink/CODE_OF_CONDUCT.md

-## Contributor Covenant Code of Conduct
+# 🧭 Code of Conduct

-Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+Welcome to the Runink community!
+We’re building a secure, auditable, and open orchestration platform — and we’re doing it together.

+We are committed to providing a welcoming and inclusive environment for everyone, regardless of background, experience level, identity, or role.

 ---

-## Our Standards
+## 📜 Our Pledge

-Examples of behavior that contributes to a positive environment include:
+In the interest of fostering an open and inclusive community, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone.

+We commit to:

-- Demonstrating empathy and kindness
+- Using welcoming and inclusive language
-- Respectful communication and differing viewpoints
+- Being respectful of differing viewpoints and experiences
-- Accepting constructive feedback graciously
+- Accepting constructive feedback gracefully
-- Focusing on what is best for the community
+- Demonstrating empathy toward others
+- Prioritizing collaboration over correctness

+---

+## 🚫 Unacceptable Behavior

 Examples of unacceptable behavior include:

-- Harassment, discrimination, or exclusionary comments
+- Insults, derogatory comments, or personal attacks
-- Trolling, insulting, or derogatory remarks
+- Trolling, baiting, or deliberate disruption of conversation
+- Unwelcome sexual attention or advances
-- Publishing others' private information without consent
+- Publishing private information without consent
-- Sustained disruption of community activities
+- Discriminatory jokes or language (even if “just a joke”)
+- Dismissing someone’s work or identity based on background

 ---

-## Enforcement Responsibilities
+## 📣 Reporting

-Project maintainers are responsible for clarifying and enforcing standards of acceptable behavior and will take appropriate action in response to any unacceptable behavior.
-Maintainers have the right to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that violate this Code of Conduct.
+If you experience or witness unacceptable behavior, please report it by contacting:

+📧 **conduct@runink.dev**

+All reports will be handled confidentially.
+We are committed to protecting your privacy and ensuring fair review.

 ---

-## Scope
+## ⚖️ Enforcement

-This Code of Conduct applies within all project spaces — including GitHub issues, PRs, discussions, Discord/Slack channels, and public events.
+Project maintainers are responsible for upholding this Code of Conduct.
+They will take appropriate and fair corrective action in response to any behavior they deem inappropriate, threatening, offensive, or harmful.

+Maintainers have the right to remove comments, commits, issues, pull requests, or contributors that violate this code — temporarily or permanently.

 ---

-## Enforcement
+## 🤝 Scope

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at conduct@yourdomain.org.
-All complaints will be reviewed and investigated promptly and fairly.
-Maintainers are obligated to respect the privacy and safety of the reporter.
+This Code of Conduct applies to all:

+- GitHub repositories, issues, pull requests, and discussions
+- Community forums and Discord/Slack channels
+- Conferences, meetups, and virtual events
+- Official documentation and external communications

 ---

-## Attribution
+## 📘 Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 2.1.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1.

+---

+Thank you for helping us create a respectful, professional, and inclusive environment.
+Let’s build Runink together — openly and responsibly.